stoutch/Lantern/README.md

 [{"lat":"number" ,"lng":"number" },....,{"lat":"number" ,"lng":"number" }]

+The query have the form
+http://<server address>:23436/heatmap?lat=<latitude>&lng=<longitude>

 ### Routes
-Each query to the server for routes is going to be a dictionary with three different keywords: userid, dest and star.
+Each query to the server for routes is going to have the following keywords: userid, dest and star.
 Userid is an integer, destination and starting point are both dictionaries of the form {lat: , long: } that describe the final and initial position of the routes respectively

+The query have the form (for now lets hardcode the userid to 1): http://<server address>:23436/route?userid=1&start={lat:<start latitute>,lng:<start longitude>}&dest={lat:<destination latitute>,lng:<destination longitude>}

+A way to store it in the program would be:
 {"userid":"number" ,"dest": {"lat":"number" ,lng:"number" }, start: {lat:"number","lng":"number"}}

 The response to the query is going to be an array of dictionaries.